al1z4deh/OSWE/Concord/readme.md

 | 2 | **No CSRF protection** | The process-creation endpoint accepts a cross-origin `multipart/form-data` POST with only the session cookie — no anti-CSRF token. |
 | 3 | **Arbitrary Groovy execution** | A `concord.yml` flow can declare a Maven dependency and run an inline Groovy `body`, i.e. arbitrary JVM code, by design. |

 Individually each is a "config smell."
-Chained, an unauthenticated attacker who can get a logged-in user to open a link achieves code execution on the Concord host.
+Chained, an attacker who gets a logged-in user to open a link achieves code execution on the Concord host.

 ---